-Many people enjoy going on walks around their neighborhood, city or a local park.
-Brisk walking is not only an enjoyable pastime, though — it also has several health benefits.
-Keep reading to learn how brisk walks can improve your health and how far and often you should aim to walk.
+Many people enjoy going on walks around their neighborhood, city or local park.
+And it pays to kick it up a notch.
+Brisk walking is not only an enjoyable pastime, it also has several health benefits.
+Keep reading to learn how brisk walks can improve your wellbeing and how far and often you should aim to walk.

-Brisk walking can benefit your physical, mental and emotional health.
+Brisk walking is defined as 100 steps per minute or 3.5 miles/hour on a treadmill and can benefit your physical, mental and emotional health.
 For best results, aim to walk for 30 minutes a day and track your steps to motivate yourself.

 Benefits of Brisk Walking